rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 The data source can be found [here](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data).
 ## Executive Summary
 Throughout the 30 day period, completions steadily increased, likely because offers were sent out more frequently in the second half of the 30 day period.
 The variety of offers sent out and the rate that these offers were viewed remained consitent throughout.
 The most impactful attribute that increased the rate an offer was viewed was whether it was distributed through social media or not.
 This impactfullness was especially apparent for the company's young adult demographic.
-Buy One, Get One (BOGO) offers were more successful than discount offers in the short term.
-However, the completion rate of BOGO offers reduced significantly quicker than Discount offers in the following days.
+Buy One, Get One (BOGO) offers were more successful than discount offers in the short term although the completion rate of BOGO offers reduced significantly quicker than Discount offers in the following days.
+However, this is likely due to discount offers having longer aver

 In terms of customer demographics, males and younger members engaged with offers at a lower rate than their respective demographic counterparts.
 The date that a customer became a member and their income level demonstrated no clear connection to how they engaged with offers.